 1. Do the right thang!

 ENFJs count Barack Obama and Oprah Winfrey as their club members so marketers should not gloss over messages with them.
-While not the frugal nor detailed-oriented type, they take in marketing messages on products and services intuitively, absorbing high-level information.
+While not the frugal nor detail-oriented type, they take in marketing messages on products and services intuitively, absorbing high-level information.
 Armed with information (or knowledge, they feel), this personality wouldn’t hesitate to share with others to benefit them.

-Tip! – Best roped in as micro-influencers, they can be a force to reckoned with once convinced.
+Tip! – Best roped in as micro-influencers, they can be a force to be reckoned with once convinced.

 2. Yeah… i’ll get this!